lewis6991/async.nvim/CONCURRENCY_MODEL.md

 The stackful coroutine model means you don't need to mark every function in your call chain as async.

 For Neovim plugins, this is particularly valuable.
-Plugins often manage complex async workflows—LSP requests, file operations, user interactions.
+Plugins often manage complex async workflows-LSP requests, file operations, user interactions.
 Having a robust concurrency model prevents the subtle bugs that creep into async code.
 When you close a buffer, you can cancel all tasks associated with it and know that cleanup will happen correctly.
 When an error occurs, you get a clear stack trace across async boundaries.